actions-x/phpstan/README.md

 None of the parameters are required and phpstan defaults are used.

-## Configuration list
+## Configuration reference

-All of the parameters are optional but you may need to specify them depending on your project setup
+All of the parameters are optional but you may need to specify them depending on your project setup.

 - `installComposer` - whether to run `composer install` before running phpstan
     - use `1` (run `composer install`) and `0` (don't run `composer install`)